 Robert & Martha Cornwell of Glandford

-Robert and Martha must have married around 1834 and they had eight children in Glandford:
+Robert and Martha married in Blakeney on 9th August 1836 and they had eight children, mostly born in Glandford:

 bapt 18 Aug in Cley